moonlight-stream/moonlight-qt/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us address broken functionality
+about: Create a report to help us address issues in Moonlight

 ---
+**READ ME FIRST!**
+This issue tracker is not the right place to ask for troubleshooting help if you're not able to connect or stream at all.
+For those requests, please use the #pc-help channel on our Discord server where there are many more people who can help (or direct you back here if it looks like a Moonlight bug after all). https://discord.gg/MySTSdq

 **Describe the bug**
 A clear and concise description of what the bug is.